heebum071/ML-note/README.md

 2) Statistician's view on high dimensioinal statistics in Economics <br/>
 by [Larry Wasserman](http://www.stat.cmu.edu/~larry/) <br/>
 - Don't bring OLS results to serious statistician.
-They will not belive your t-stat if you do not correct the randomness of X. https://www.youtube.com/watch?v=JHvmBb6YKDw&t=4s <br/>
+They will not belive your t-stat if you do not correct the randomness of your covariates X. <br/>
+https://www.youtube.com/watch?v=JHvmBb6YKDw&t=4s <br/>

 3) Nice video lecture on statistical machine learning<br/>